masonyoungblood/CattleBrandABM/README.md

     ## [10,]   28    0    0    0    0    0    0    0 67869  1990

-The total number of brands in the dataset, after removing duplicates within zip codes, is 87,532.
-Once we remove *all* duplicates we end up with 41,925 unique brands in the dataset.
-For unique brands with two components, 6,215 of them appear in 1990 and 19,525 of them only appear in 2008-2016.
-For unique brands with three components, 3,125 of them appear in 1990 and 11,192 of them only appear in 2008-2016.
-Among the unique brands, only 6.86% of component types are singletons (i.e. only appear once).
-Here is the breakdown of the unique brands in terms of the four geographic quadrants described in the preregistration document, separately for two- and three-component brands:
+The total number of brands in the dataset, after removing duplicates within zip codes, is 81,063.
+For brands with two components, 2,092 of them only appear in 1990 (“old”) and 3,265 of them only appear in 2008-2016 (“young”).
+For brands with three components, 1,408 of them are old and 4,925 of them are young.
+Only 2.06% of brands have four components, and only 4.9% of component types are singletons (i.e. only appear once).
+Here is a further breakdown of the brands in terms of the four geographic quadrants described in the preregistration document, for each combination of age and complexity:

-    ##
     ##                NE  NW   SE   SW
-    ## 6047 5623 7161 6909

-    ##
-    ##   NE   NW   SE   SW
-    ## 3307 2478 4467 4065
+    ## 2-comp old    502 379  579  632
+    ## 3-comp old    279 220  448  461
+    ## 2-comp young  917 605 1060  683
+    ## 3-comp young 1239 806 1843 1037

 In short, we have ample sample size to conduct all of the analyses proposed in the preregistration document.